ahmadalwy3/ahmadalwy3/Blocking-mode.md

 - 3rd-party frames = globally blocked.
 - 3rd-party = globally blocked.
 - Minimal set of rules to ensure web pages render properly.
-- Don't feel like fiddling too much?
+- Don't feel like fiddling too much to unbreak a site?
     - One local `noop` rule (gray) on the `3rd-party` cell will "downgrade" you to medium mode above.

 ### Raw data